 (1) In this section —

-“vehicle offence” means an offence against the regulations of which the use, driving, parking, standing or leaving of a vehicle is an element.
+vehicle offence means an offence against the regulations of which the use, driving, parking, standing or leaving of a vehicle is an element.

 (2) Where a vehicle offence is alleged to have been committed and the identity of the person committing the alleged offence is not known and cannot immediately be ascertained a park management officer may give the owner of the vehicle a notice under this section.